dzackgarza/qual-wiki/30_Complex Analysis/010_Basics/050 Laurent and Power Series.md

 :::

 :::{.fact title="Dividing using polynomial long division"}
-Polynomial long division basically works for formal power series.
+Polynomial long division basically works for formal power series, and with practice it's fast enough to just do in your head.
 Recall the Euclidean algorithm, e.g. for ${z^3+1 \over z+1}$:
 \[
 z^3 + 1 &= (z+1)(z^2) + (-z^2 + 1) \\